uhop/dynamodb-toolkit/README.md

 # Versions

+- 1.15.0 *Updated API to work with "db-raw" objects from a database.*
 - 1.14.0 *Updated API to work with "raw" objects from a database.*
 - 1.13.9 *Added an overridable clone function.*
 - 1.13.8 *Serialized generic mass operations.
 Slower but less resource consumption.*